 While some contractors have the CAPEX budgets to purchase new heavy lift equipment, many have discovered that renting heavy lift equipment is an efficient and affordable way to augment their immediate needs.
 To meet this growing demand, Engineered Rigging has expanded our fleet of gantries, synch hoists, skidding systems and lift towers rentals.

 Our most recent heavy lift equipment acquisitions include two Enerpac Super Lift SL60 hydraulic gantries which have a 60- metric ton (mton) capacity each.
-In addition to the newly available SL60 gantry rental, Engineered Rigging has the [insert other gantry models available for rent] models and a complete line of gantry accessories available to rent.
+In addition to the newly available SL60 gantry rental, Engineered Rigging has a complete line of gantry accessories available to rent.
 We also sell the Enerpac Super Lift Gantry Series (SL60, SL126, SL400) and the Enerpac Super Boom Lift (SBL500, SBL1000 and SBL1100).
 If you're in the market to buy a used gantry, Engineered Rigging can assist with that, too.
 Gantries are an ideal heavy lift solution when a traditional crane will not fit in the project site or permanent overhead structures are not available.

 We've also added four sling adjusters (synch hoists) with a 370-mton capacity each to our equipment rental offering.
 Sling adjusters enable a single crane to precisely position heavy and unbalanced loads in a vertical and horizontal plane.
 The use of one crane, instead of two or more, improves safety, maximizes operating speed and reduces costs, which make the sling adjuster an excellent option for heavy lifting projects.
 In addition to the 370-mton sling adjuster, we have a variety of sling adjuster models available to rent or buy with total load capacities ranging from 240 mtons to 991 mtons.
 Details are available on our website.